ibm-cloud-docs/power-iaas/planning_prerequisite.md

 Site planners can use this information to assess the physical site and operational requirements that are necessary to prepare your site for new IBM {{site.data.keyword.powerSys_notm}} racks.
 Work with the IBM representative to ensure that these prerequisites are complete before the pods are delivered to your data center.
 The information in this document includes specifications for servers and expansion units, plugs and receptacles, cables, power-distribution units, and uninterruptible power supplies.

-Review the following requirements that your private cloud site must fulfill:
+Review the following requirements that your IBM {{site.data.keyword.powerSys_notm}} Private Cloud site must fulfill:
 * accommodate a fully configured 42U rack that is 7 ft tall
-* provide secured and controlled access to the {{site.data.keyword.powerSys_notm}} racks in your private cloud site
+* provide secured and controlled access to the {{site.data.keyword.powerSys_notm}} racks in your IBM {{site.data.keyword.powerSys_notm}} Private Cloud site
 * provide the flooring that supports the weight of the {{site.data.keyword.powerSys_notm}} racks.

 Refer the following tables for rack dimensions and weight details: